Wildlife SOS - India

 Wildlife SOS - India's aim is to reach out and help the elephants living in urban environments that are wounded, malnourished and dehydrated, or those being used illegally and commercially under deprived conditions.
 They currently offer medical services to elephants in need, and train their handlers on humane treatment and management.
 Because these elephants are privately owned, Wildlife SOS must work closely with law enforcement officers, forest departments, and other enforcement agencies, in order to help them.
 As Wildlife SOS – India looks to build out its influence and ability to save elephants, the organization needs a permanent location from which they can consistently educate and update enforcement agencies with the newest laws, developments, and strategies.

-With the grant provided by TreadRight, Wildlife SOS will be able to build a permanent Enforcement Training classroom at the Elephant Conservation and Care Centre in Mathura, Uttar, as well as outfit it with AV equipment to train staff on anti-poaching efforts, wildlife laws, dealing with human/elephant conflict situations, proper elephant management and more, and do so on a consistent basis.
+With the grant provided by TreadRight, Wildlife SOS has built a permanent Enforcement Training classroom at the Elephant Conservation and Care Centre in Mathura, Uttar, as well as outfitted it with AV equipment to train staff on anti-poaching efforts, wildlife laws, dealing with human/elephant conflict situations, proper elephant management and more, and do so on a consistent basis.

 Updates From The Field